sunilbastola/sunilbastola.github.io/README.md

 - **Font Awesome**: Icons
 - **Google Fonts**: Typography (Poppins, Raleway)

-> Note: TailwindCSS is not required for this repository’s current build (it’s pure HTML/CSS).
-If you want a Tailwind version, I can convert the styles.

 ### Features

 - **Modern card-based layout** (Skills / Projects / Education / Leadership / References)